cbarria/rubinstars/README.md

 ### What it does?

-This Project counts the number of stars in 3 specific repositorys then it pushes a lovely Docker Image with Github Actions and ready to GO!
+This Project counts the number of stars in 3 specific repositorys then it pushes<br>
-(if you wanna run for it -> https://hub.docker.com/repository/docker/cbarria/rubinstars)
+a lovely Docker Image with Github Actions and you are set to go Stargazer!

 the repos are...